vanshika5605/story-teller-agent/README.md

 ## High-Level Architecture

-The Bedtime Story Generator uses a multi-agent architecture with specialized components:
+The Bedtime Story Generator uses a multi-agent architecture with specialized components.
+Below is a **block diagram** illustrating the flow of prompts and interactions between the storyteller, judge panel, user, and other components:

 ```mermaid
 flowchart TD